-Treasures of Disney's Boardwalk Inn and Villas: Part Twoby Jim Korkis, staff writer
+Treasures of Disney's Boardwalk Inn and Villas: Part Twoby Jim Korkis, contributing writer

 I wrote last week about some of the wonderful references and artifacts found in the interior of Walt Disney World's Boardwalk Inn and Villas.
 Today, I want to highlight two more items and then discuss some of the exterior treasures.